 Many types of CNC milling operations exist.
 Each type suits specific machining needs and part traits.
 Below are a few common types of CNC Milling Operations:

-Form Milling: Milling with special form cutting tools can produce complex surfaces or special shapes.
-Form Milling is widely used in the processing of complex parts.
+- Form Milling: Milling with special form cutting tools can produce complex surfaces or special shapes.
+Form milling is widely used to process complex parts.

 Materials and Tools Used in CNC Milling